Contact meContact megiedrius@tamulaitis.lt

 Captain Badass - game that killed the company

-Captain Badass is a mobile game that started as a fun two week detour from the main title we were working on and ended up taking almost a year to release and effectively killing our gaming company OSM Games.
+Captain Badass is a mobile game that started as a fun two week detour from the main title we were working on and ended up taking almost a year to release and effectively killed our gaming company OSM Games.
 Well, at least now the world has this nice trailer.

 Watch Captain Badass trailer: https://www.youtube.com/watch?v=-pWfKEBP4Rc